KavithaAncha/bosch-qa-failure-capstone-kavitha/README.md

 - Imputed missing values using median strategy
 - Created a 100K-row sampled subset to enable efficient model prototyping
 - (Optional) Performed exploratory data analysis (EDA) to identify top features correlated with QA failures

-The cleaned data will be used for training and evaluation in Step 6.